zhangr2021/TransProQA/README.md

-# TransProQA
+# LitTransProQA

-TransProQA is an LLM-based QA metric for literary translation evaluation.
+LitTransProQA is an LLM-based QA metric for literary translation evaluation.

 ## News:
  - 08.05.2025: First release of important code and copyright-free dataset (copyrighted data, complete codes, and reproducible pipeline with full data will be updated shortly).